TeamTigers/coronainfobd/README.md

 ## What are the features it is providing us?

-- **Summary of COVID-19**, which includes total number of infected people, deaths, number of recovered patients, number of active cases, current day cases, source of infected peoples.
+- **Summary of COVID-19**, which includes total number of infected people, deaths, number of recovered patients of World and Bangladesh.
+Also it provides number of active cases, new cases and deaths of last 24 hours, tests, cases, deaths per one million.

 - **Case study**, where you will have a proper mind of all cases till now and the description of how many people were affected and which date they were affected.

-- **Charts**, there are two charts.
-One is line chart which indicates number of affected people over time and another one is scatter chart which indicates the age of the died people and when they died.
+- **Charts**, here it provides two type of charts, calendar chart and are chart which visualize the time series of affected, deaths and recovered people.

 - **Hotline** numbers that are provided from _IEDCR_.
 You can easily call those number in your emergency by tapping on the numbers.
+Also there is a map where you find the location of the hospitals of Bangladesh where COVID-19 can be cured.

 - **FAQ**, Frequently Asked Questions.
 Questions that most of the people ask about corona virus.
 We tried to answer some of the questions according to _WHO_.

 - **Advice for public**, some graphical images from WHO to rise awareness among mass public.

 - **Day/Night Mode** as most of the people prefer night mode, so we made sure to have a day/night mode in our application.

 ## Is it responsive?